Learners' Lodge Learners Lodge Kai academy Kai Academy

 These questions will require candidates to integrate knowledge and understanding from different areas and topics of the chemistry syllabus.

-MARKS ALLOCATED TO ASSESSMENT OBJECTIVES
+MARKS ALLOCATED TO H1 CHEM ASSESSMENT OBJECTIVES

 Data Booklet